 - Shiny, metallic or glittery, sparkly papers don’t recycle.
 I use plain-coloured or brown paper and traditional brown parcel tags with string, and stamp them to decorate.

-- This year, Andy & I both had a stylist do our ‘colours’ and a style edit.
+- This year, Andy & I both had a stylist do our ‘colours’ and a wardrobe edit.
 We’re shopping less but this now saves us time and costly mistakes.
-Ironically, I wear more of my wardrobe now it’s edited because I can find everything and am rediscovering and restyling old faves!
+Ironically, I wear more of my wardrobe now because I can find everything and am rediscovering and restyling old faves!

 - I spotted a few silver moths when I pulled out our scarves and hats this year – ick, we’d been attacked!
 Put the damaged garments in sealed food bags and freeze for 24 hours to kill off any larvae before putting them in your fabric recycling.
 Then wash all the rest (add vinegar to kill eggs).
 Mothballs are highly toxic but I read that moths also avoid cloves and cinnamon.
 Our coat cupboard smells delicious now!